Roundtable Event: Navigating a Privacy-First World

 While third-party cookies (3PC) have allowed marketers to deliver personalized marketing across the digital ecosystem for years, their ability to track individuals has raised consumer privacy concerns from government regulators and tech giants alike.
 With Google’s announcement that 3PCs will be phased out on Chrome browsers by February 2022 and Apple’s corresponding introduction of opt-in tracking on iOS mobile devices, advertisers face new challenges in connecting with their target audiences and measuring performance.
 When 3PCs are fully deprecated next year, the addressability of online ad inventory may fall from 56% to just 10%, according to one estimate by audience solutions provider Dstillery.

-To address the impact of these new privacy directives, Scott Marsden, EVP Media & Analytics, sat down with a panel of industry veterans, including Emmy Grunseich, Director of Platform Strategy at Verizon Media, Bryce Poll, Director of Trading at The Trade Desk, Ayash Basu, Director of eCommerce at Canidae Pet Food, and moderator Katie Kempner, Founder of Kempner Communications.
+To address the impact of these new privacy directives, Scott Marsden, EVP Media & Analytics, sat down with a panel of industry veterans, including Emmy Grunseich, Director of Platform Strategy at Verizon Media, Bryce Poll, Director of Trading at The Trade Desk, Ayash Basu, Head of E-Commerce and Digital Marketing at Canidae Pet Food, and moderator Katie Kempner, Founder of Kempner Communications.
 They reviewed emerging targeting and measurement solutions and offered an optimistic view of improved brand-consumer realtionships in the cookie-less future.

 Scott framed the move away from 3PCs as an opportunity for marketers to get smarter.
 “We talk about right place, right moment, right message, and I think part of the challenge that we’ve had in the industry is that we’ve forgotten about the word ‘right’ and we’ve just focused on repetition.
 If we think about context and about the content that we’re trying to get out there, and we think about the relationship that we’re building with our consumers—the core thing for me about advertising is that it’s about discovery.
 We want consumers to discover our brand, we want them to understand it, we want them to get excited about it and ultimately purchase, so if we can build a better mousetrap for discovery, for those elements, the trust that we’ll build with the customers will last longer.”